 Political geography

-Related fields include geopolitics, which explores the effects of human and physical geography on international politics and relations, and electoral geography, which analyzes election processes and results in relation to physical spaces and boundaries.
+Related fields include geopolitics, which explores the effects of human and physical geography on international politics and relations, and electoral geography, which analyses election processes and results in relation to physical spaces and boundaries.

 Population geography